redsleeve-linux/el9/AppStream/java-21-openjdk/SOURCES/README.md

 To reduce the number of RPMs involved, the `fastdebug` and `slowdebug` builds may be disabled using `--without fastdebug` and `--without slowdebug`.

+By default, the portable build on RHEL also uses a "devkit" (a toolchain and system libraries) to build.
+This aids reproducibility by removing build differences caused by differing system toolchains and libraries.
+This dependency can be dropped by defining 'centos' to a non-zero value (e.g. --define='centos 1') or a devkit can be built using the `openjdk-devkit.specfile` and associated patches.